Students from all over the world

-In one group, you might find a future diplomat from France, a linguistics student from South Korea, a programmer from Australia, and a traveler from Brazil.
+In one group, you might find a future diplomat from France practicing formal discourse, a diligent linguistics student from South Korea analyzing the nuances of prefixes, a pragmatic programmer from Australia seeking to connect with her team in Moscow, and an intrepid traveler from Brazil who dreams of crossing the Trans-Siberian Railway.

-Each has their own goals, their own path to the Russian language, and their own story.
+Each has their own goals, their own path to the Russian language, and their own unique story.
+Yet, together, they create a unique microcosm of global connection, united by the shared challenge and joy of mastering the rich complexity of Russian.

 Why do people come to us?